In this issue:

 2003 I brought it to Michigan from Ohio and repotted it.
 Now its

 leaves are falling off, branches are drooping, the leaves are

 wrinkled and some are gray.
 It is not doing well.

 I have it sitting in our foyer out of direct cold and

 heat with some afternoon sun.
 I don't keep it very wet and have not

-Jades can be killed with kindness.
-That may be the case with
+Jades can definitely be killed with kindness.
+That may be the

 We grow jades (Crassula species) as houseplants but

 they evolved to thrive in the hot summers, mild winters, clear

 skies and sparse rainfall of western South Africa and Namibia.
 They